 3. Book Trailer Projects Save Time on Grading

 The best part of this alternative assessment is presentation day.
 Students love sharing their book trailers just as much as they love watching their classmates’ work.
 You’ll love watching them too.
 But what you’ll love the most is the ability to grade them on the spot!

 To assess this novel study assignment, you can simply print each book trailer rubric before the start of class.
-As each group presents their trailer, you can fill the rubric out.
+As each group presents its trailer, you can fill the rubric out.
 It is helpful to have classmates share their feedback too.
 This will give you more time to consolidate and grade on the spot.

 The best book trailer I’ve seen was by a group of English Language Learners.
 Book trailers are a great alternative assessment for ELLs.
 For an ELL student, a written assignment or standardized test may focus more on grammar or syntax than the actual content of the novel.

-In contrast, a book trailer allows ELL students to explore characterization and recreate the setting without focussing too much on grammar and mechanics.
+In contrast, a book trailer allows ELL students to explore characterization and recreate the setting without focusing too much on grammar and mechanics.
 ELLs can find creative ways that express their understanding of the text.